Moose to get new home at former UPMC Sunbury Hospital site

 The group met outside the building and signed the sales agreement, and Shreck said the lodge should soon take over the property, which has ample parking for patrons.

-"We will me making more announcements when we start to get things in order here," he said.
+“We will be making more announcements when we start to get things in order here,” he said.

 Wakeman said she was happy to see the Moose get a new home.

-The Moose Lodge is currently located at 256 Market Street, and Shreck said the building is currently being discussed by board members on what they will decide to do with the property after the lodge moves.
+The Moose Lodge is currently located at 256 Market Street, and Shreck said the fate of the building is currently being discussed by board members on what they will decide to do with the property after the lodge moves.

 Shreck said plans are being discussed, but there is nothing definite in place.